Skip to content

 Sailing

 She certainly looks seaworthy with her boxy, muscly profile and high freeboard.
-The Ocean Class carries the same amount of mainsail (90 sqm.) as her bigger sister: the 53.
+The Ocean Class carries the same amount of mainsail (90 sqm.) as the 53.

 The nacelle is 90cm above the water – this boat sits high on the water, which will help her power through big waves.